 Unless you’re in an environmentally critical area, the following projects usually don’t require a permit.

-Miscellanous work.
-These projects usually don't requre a permit:
+Miscellaneous work.
+These projects usually don't require a permit:

 Buildings and landscaping.
 You usually don’t need a permit for